sdcoil/fastfetch-install-script/README.md

 [Fastfetch](https://github.com/fastfetch-cli/fastfetch) is a tool for fetching system information and displaying it in a visually appealing way.
 It is written mainly in C, with a focus on performance and customizability.
 Currently, it supports Linux, macOS, Windows 7+, Android, FreeBSD, OpenBSD, NetBSD, DragonFly, Haiku, and SunOS.
 It is not in Debian's repository for 12 and lower.
 This scripts aims to install the latest version for the current architecture and and a script that runs when a user logs in.

 ## Use
-Download get_fastfetch.sh and execute with elevated privalages.
-If you trust the code (and you should not without first inspecting it) you can run the following from a Debian command prompt:
+Download get_fastfetch.sh and execute with elevated privileges.
+If you trust the code (and you should not without scrutinization) you can run the following from a Debian command prompt:

 ```bash
 curl -s https://raw.githubusercontent.com/sdcoil/fastfetch-install-script/refs/heads/main/get_fastfetch.sh | bash